Dodgers win 10th in row, beat Rockies 12-6; Bellinger 2 HRs

 Bellinger now has 24 home runs, helping the Dodgers stretch their longest string since they won 10 straight in August 2013.
 Colorado lost its season-worst fifth in a row.

 The Dodgers have hit at least one home run in 17 consecutive games, tying their record in Los Angeles.
-Their franchise record is 24 consecutive games set by Brooklyn in 1956.
+Their franchise record is 24 consecutive games set when they were the Brooklyn Dodgers in 1956.

 Kenley Jansen got five outs for his 17th save, and his first career double and RBI to drive in the Dodgers' final run.